Why Regular Dental Checkups Save You Money In The Long Run

 Frequently Asked Questions (FAQs)

-Q. Are dental checkups covered by insurance?
+4. Are regular dental checkups covered by insurance?

-Q. Can routine visits prevent dental emergencies?
+5. Can routine dental visits help prevent dental emergencies?